Optimization using MATLAB

 where

 $$ \begin{equation} \begin{aligned} x &= \begin{bmatrix} \mathcal{R}\{z\}\\ \mathcal{I}\{z\} \end{bmatrix}\\ \bar{Q}_i &= \begin{bmatrix} \mathcal{R}\{Q_i\} & -\mathcal{I}\{Q_i\}\\ \mathcal{I}\{Q_i\} & \mathcal{R}\{Q_i\} \end{bmatrix}\\ \bar{r}_i &= \begin{bmatrix} \mathcal{R}\{r_i\}\\ \mathcal{I}\{r_i\} \end{bmatrix} \end{aligned} \end{equation} $$ where $\mathcal{R}\{\cdot\}$ and $\mathcal{I}\{\cdot\}$ are real and imaginary parts of the argument.
-So after solving, the objective’s value remains the same as in the case of the complex variable model.
-To obtain the point of optimality, one can get via $z := x(1:n,1) + i x(n+1,1)$ (just representation purpose).
-So having understood what to do, we can now solve the problems.
+After solving, the objective’s value remains the same as in the case of the complex variable model.
+To obtain the point of optimality, one can retrieve it using $z := x(1:n,1) + i x(n+1,1)$ (representation for code purposes only).
+Now that we understand the approach, we can proceed to solve the problems.

 % Reformulating to real variables